Damocles-fr/PPJF/JellyfinServiceAutomation_v2.0/README.md

 Service starts/stops automatically with the new shortcut

 **TIPS**:
-- **PotPlayer as a player** - Browsers only, with my Scripts and Guide: https://github.com/Damocles-fr/PPJF
+- After a new Jellyfin Server Update, you may need to put back "Jellyfin Server" to "manual" in services.msc (search and run "services" in windows start menu)
 - **Custom scripts** - Run additional .bat files at startup (ex : MountNetworkDrives)
 - **Notifications** - Optional Windows notifications
+- Edit config.ini to change settings path**: `C:\ProgramData\JellyfinServiceAutomation\`
+ - **Custom path** - You can enter any executable path manually (for using Jellyfin MPV Shim or anything else)
 - **Browser Benefits**: Web browsers allow you to use extensions for enhanced functionality:
+- Use Firefox/LibreWolf/Waterfox as a dedicated browser just for jellyfin to install all of the firefox ADD-ONS you wants: addons.mozilla.org
-- Quick searches on YouTube, IMDB, TMDB searches, subtitle downloaders, etc.
+- Quick searches on YouTube, IMDB, TMDB searches, etc. : https://addons.mozilla.org/fr/firefox/ad...on-search/
-- Subtitle downloaders
 - Clickable link to the local media folder (from the video media information panel) https://github.com/Damocles-fr/PPJF
-- Edit config.ini to change settings path**: `C:\ProgramData\JellyfinServiceAutomation\`
-- Use Firefox/LibreWolf/Waterfox as a decated browser just for jellyfin to install all of the firefox ADD-ONS you wants: addons.mozilla.org
 - Swift Selection Search : https://addons.mozilla.org/fr/firefox/addon/swift-selection-search/
-Select text and one click search selection on IMDB, YouTube, any websites you configure...
+- Replaces jellyfin ratings with ratings from various sources: https://github.com/Druidblack/jellyfin_ratings Select text and one click search selection on IMDB, YouTube, any websites you configure...
+- **PotPlayer as a player** - Browsers only, with my Scripts and Guide: https://github.com/Damocles-fr/PPJF

 **Jellyfin Media Player** does NOT support external players (like PotPlayer), browser extensions, or plugins.